aparx/JSDB/README.md

 [Begin reading the Wiki!](https://github.com/mindcubr/JSDB/wiki)

-Note: It has to be seen as an older project of me, as it has issues and uses an older code and documentation style, that may be wrong or even not comparable with newer projects of mine.
+Note: It has to be seen as an older project of mine, as it has issues and uses an older code and documentation style, that may be wrong or even not comparable with newer projects of mine.